 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

-When you click the FileCloud tile in the Access Panel, you should get automatically signed-on to your FileCloud application.
+When you click the FileCloud tile in the Access Panel, you should be automatically signed in to the FileCloud for which you set up SSO.
 For more information about the Access Panel, see Introduction to the Access Panel.

 We'd love to hear your thoughts.
 Choose the type you'd like to provide:

 Our feedback system is built on GitHub Issues.
 Read more on our blog.